wizmo2/squeezelite-esp32/README.md

 - SSD1327 is 128x128 16-level grayscale SPI [here](https://www.amazon.com/gp/product/B079N1LLG8/ref=ox_sc_act_title_1?smid=A1N6DLY3NQK2VM&psc=1) - artwork can be up to 96x96 with vertical vu-meter/spectrum
 - SSD1351 is 128x128 65k/262k color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/1.5inch-rgb-oled-module.htm)
 - SSD1675 is an e-ink paper and is experimental as e-ink is really not suitable for LMS du to its very low refresh rate
 - ST7735 is a 128x160 65k color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/1.8inch-lcd-module.htm).
 This needs a backlight control.
-Some have X/Y offsets betwen the driver and the glass (green/black/red models) that can be added using "x" and "y" options (case sensitive!)
+Some have X/Y offsets between the driver and the glass (green/black/red models) that can be added using "x" and "y" options (case sensitive!)
 - ST7789 is a 240x320 65k (262k not enabled) color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/2inch-lcd-module.htm).
 It also exist with 240x240 displays.
 See **rotate** for use in portrait mode
 - ILI9341 is another 240x320 65k (262k capable) color SPI.
 I've not used it much, the driver it has been provided by one external contributor to the project